 Question #20: Will I be able to vacation in New Zealand or wherever before or after the season?

 Answer: Absolutely, but not at the project’s expense.
 By fall, our dates for the field season will be firm, and at that time we will ask you for your travel plans (US departure city, when you want to return, etc.).
 The Antarctic contractor will provide round-trip tickets from continental US cities to Christchurch, New Zealand on American Airlines, and they are usually happy to let you arrive early in NZ or leave late, as long as it doesn’t cost them money.
 Be aware the contractor gets cranky if you try to change your original flight schedule once it has been set, and they have no ability to accommodate complicated travel plans, such as flying in to NZ from one location in November and flying somewhere else on the return in January.
 The contractor manages about 5000 different trips to Antarctica each year, so try not to make their life complicated.
 My recommendation is to treat the ANSMET trip as a free round-tripper to NZ and make any side trips before or after the season self-contained.

 Question #21: Should I purchase extra insurance?

-Answer: ANSMET volunteers are considered covered by a “traveller’s aid” policy taken out by Case Western Reserve University, but it’s extremely limited in scope- it basically gets you to a hospital and pays you a pittance if you are injured so badly that you wish you were dead.
+Answer: ANSMET volunteers are considered covered by a “traveller’s aid” policy taken out by the University of Utah, but it’s extremely limited in scope- it basically gets you to a hospital and pays you a pittance if you are injured so badly that you wish you were dead.
 In other words, it is NOT medical insurance- this policy will not cover your care, only your emergency transportation.
 Nor does this policy cover personal belongings.
 It is your responsibility to ensure that your health insurance will cover your hospital and other medical expenses in NZ and the US and any other country you plan to visit.
 This is especially important for citizens of countries with socialized medicine; you should ensure you can cover your own emergency medical costs in other countries.
 Details on CWRU’s traveller’s insurance are available on request.